Permafrost/TundraTN/SERVICES.md

   translated.
 * `$sender` is the Trading Networks partner profile associated with the sender of the bizdoc.
 * `$receiver` is the Trading Networks partner profile associated with the receiver of the bizdoc.
 * `$document` is the parsed bizdoc content for translation.
 This is the default name for this input parameter.
-The actual name of the parameter can be changed using the `TundraTN/tundra.tn:translate` `$service.input` parameter, which allows the use of `TundraTN/tundra.tn:translate` with existing mapping services.
+The actual name of the parameter can be changed using the `TundraTN/tundra.tn:translate` `$service.input` parameter, which allows the use of `TundraTN/ tundra.tn:translate` with existing mapping services.
-* `$schema` is the name of the Integration Server document reference or flat file schema used to parse the content into an IData structure.
+* `$schema` is the name of the Integration Server document reference or flat file schema used to parse the content into an `IData` structure.

 #### Outputs:

 * `$translation` is the translated content which will be routed back to Trading Networks as a new document.
 This is the default name for this output parameter.
 The actual name of the parameter can be changed using the `TundraTN/tundra.tn:translate` `$service.output` parameter, which allows the use of `TundraTN/tundra.tn:translate` with existing mapping services.
+* `$attributes` is an optional `IData` document containing attribute values to be set on the resulting translated document.
+Atributes specified here will override values extracted from the document.
 * `TN_parms` is an optional set of routing hints used when routing the translated document to Trading Networks.